kinsi55/BeatSaber_SongDetails/README.md

 	- Score count
 	- Ranked state (Ranked or not)
 	- Star rating
-	- Planned: Date the song was ranked at
 	- Approximate achieveable #1 PP value
 		- Uses a custom curve
 		- Usually the error is way less than 5pp of the actual #1 score but some outliers exist
+	- Planned: If the song is unranked / qualified / ranked and when it switched to qualified / ranked